JanSnieg/ModelowanieFizyczne/README.md

 ### Problems

-Main problem here was to particle variables easy to get and change.
+Main problem here was to make particle variables easy to get and change.
-I've did all setters, getters and structs in first week so next will become more efficient.
+I've did all setters, getters and structs in first week so next days will become more efficient.
-And it was much easier to do coloring, fading out and just uplifting particles, this took me like one day.
+And it was much easier to do coloring, fading out and just uplifting particles.
+This took me like one day.
 In the end I've wored on physics and maths, and that was chalenging, but all in all it is looking good.

 ## Thanks